GreensboroAI/Keras-Cifar-Capsulenet/README.md

 CapsuleNet using Keras for Cifar dataset

 # Sources
-based on https://github.com/XifengGuo/CapsNet-Keras excellent implementation and also the original work https://arxiv.org/pdf/1710.09829.pdf
+based on https://github.com/XifengGuo/CapsNet-Keras excellent implementation and also the original paper by Hinton et al. https://arxiv.org/pdf/1710.09829.pdf